How to Overcome Procrastination?

 With good intentions, you set your alarm clock in the evening and expect your future self in the morning to get up,

-Fast forward a few hours, the alarm clock goes off, but you
+Fast forward a few hours, and the alarm clock goes off, but you

 “What’s easy to do is also easy not to do.” — Jim Rohn

 - If you are a research student in a Ph.D. program and you just write 300-400 words every day on your current paper, you are virtually guaranteed to finish it successfully.

-- If you want to write your book and you just take 10 minutes every day to write a few words — and you are keeping this habit for many years — you’ll write tens of books and likely earning a full-time income within a decade or less.
+- If you want to write your book and you just take 10 minutes every day to write a few words — and you are keeping this habit for many years — you’ll write tens of books and likely earn a full-time income within a decade or less.

 - If you dream of becoming a great coder and code one line per day (to psychologically trick yourself into writing a second one and a third one), you’ll finish huge code projects with massive success.

 But still, people procrastinate on these simple things.